-I’ve written three Anzac-related books:
+I’ve written four Anzac-related books:

 About the books

-November 1st, 2014 will mark 100 years since the first convoy of Australian and New Zealand troops left Albany to join the First World War.
+November 1st, 2014 marked 100 years since the first convoy of Australian and New Zealand troops left Albany to join the First World War.
 Soldiers, nurses and horses sailed from ports across Australia to gather in King George Sound.
 There were 36 troopships with three escorts.
 Two ships carrying Western Australian soldiers with the Japanese Ibuki joined the convoy at sea off Fremantle.

 Before the convoy sailed, some soldiers signalled to Fay, the Breaksea Island lighthouse keeper’s daughter, asking her to relay their messages to loved ones.
 In April 2005 I read an article by Ron Crittall mentioning Fay’s son Don and his memories of the postcards that were sent to Fay from grateful soldiers in the Middle East.
 The postcards were addressed simply to ‘the little girl on Breaksea Island, Albany, Western Australia.
 I wanted to find out more…

 After four years of research, writing and editing, Lighthouse Girl was published in 2009.
 By then I’d also become fascinated with other aspects of WW1.
 I found evocative photographs of the soldiers’ animal mascots.
 They took a menagerie of creatures, including kangaroos and one poor koala!
 I also learnt that of the approximately 136,000 horses that left Australia, only one returned.
 That horse was Sandy, the favourite charger of Major General Bridges.
 I wanted to write a story linked to him.
-Three years later, in 2013, Light Horse Boy, a partner book for Lighthouse Girl was published.
+In 2013, Light Horse Boy, a partner book for Lighthouse Girl was published.
 Brian Simmonds stunning charcoal illustrations bring both stories to life alongside dozens of archival photographs and WW1 articles.

-I don’t come from a military family and am not sure why I have written three books with a war setting.
+I don’t come from a military family and am not sure why I have written books with a war setting.
 Perhaps it’s because war brings out the best and worst in people.
 For an author, that’s an interesting thing to explore.